The Feller Property for Graphs: The Feller Property

 \section{The Feller Property}

-In this section we first define then give an elliptic characterization and prove some Khas{\cprime}minski{\u\i}-type criteria for the Feller property.
-The proofs are formally the same as in the manifold setting and we mostly follow \cite{PS}.
+In this section we first define then give an elliptic characterization and some Khas{\cprime}minski{\u\i}-type criteria for the Feller property.
+The proofs are formally the same as in the manifold setting in \cite{Az, PS}.
+Thus, we omit the proofs below and rather point out the corresponding places in \cite{Az, PS}.